ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

 One can build and install a kernel module for the same purpose, but has to manually re-build it each time when the kernel is updated.

-This article describe two alternative ways to build and install a DKMS module:
+This article describes two alternative ways to build and install a DKMS module:

 * build DKMS module with DKMS tool directly